 An Indian River Inlet workgroup meets annually to discuss regional technical issues including the navigation project, the sand bypass plant and the shore protection projects in the vicinity.
 The workgroup includes participants from USACE, the State of Delaware and the University of Delaware.
-The USACE National Regional Sediment Management program funded proposals in FY18 and FY19 to investigate a systems approach.
+The annual meeting was held in February 2020 with the theme of Regional Sediment Management.
+The USACE's National Regional Sediment Management program funded proposals in FY18 and FY19 and the State of Delaware and USACE continue to partner on an RSM approach.

 Concerns: A failed section of bulkhead/revetment along the interior north shoreline is compromising a section of sidewalk near the Delaware Seashore State Park.
-Public access to the area has been restricted while an investigation is conducted and a solution determined.
-Funding for repair will be required and is anticipated to be costly due to the steep slope into the inlet.
+Public access to the area has been restricted due to the safety risk and USACE continues to monitor the damage.
+Funding for geotechnical and hydrodynamic investigations, design and repair will be required and is anticipated to be costly due to the steep slope into the inlet.
 Additionally, the Indian River Inlet jetties are in poor condition with over 350 linear ft of loss from the north jetty seaward end since 1960.
 Continued monitoring and management of channel, jetties and scour holes is critical to protect surrounding infrastructure and assets.

-Summarized Federal Financial Data (\$000) FY 15 Allocation 0 Impacted by Low Use Navigation budget cuts FY 16 Allocation 0 Impacted by Low Use Navigation budget cuts FY 17 Allocation 275 Supplemental Funds FY 18 Allocation 0 Impacted by Low Use Navigation budget cuts FY 19 Budget 7 Impacted by Low Use Navigation budget cuts FY 19 Allocation 27 Impacted by Low Use Navigation budget cuts; Additional funding (\$20) provided thru Work Plan FY 20 Budget 33 Impacted by Low Use Navigation budget cuts
+Summarized Federal Financial Data (\$000) FY 16 Allocation 0 Impacted by Low Use Navigation budget cuts FY 17 Allocation 275 Supplemental Funds FY 18 Allocation 0 Impacted by Low Use Navigation budget cuts FY 19 Allocation 27 Impacted by Low Use Navigation budget cuts; Additional funding (\$20) provided thru Work Plan FY 20 Allocation 33 Funds will be used for managing the project, channel surveys and geospatial real estate efforts.
+FY 21 Budget 0 Impacted by Low Use Navigation budget cuts